 Every dollar counts.
 As a business owner, you can do your part by making a donation.
-In Houston, the American Red Cross and BakerRipley have set up shelters that are housing tens of thousands of evacuees at local stadiums and convention centers.
-Here’s how you can donate to American Red Cross and BakerRipley.
+In Houston, the American Red Cross and BakerRipley have set up shelters that are housing still housing hundreds of evacuees at Houston Community College, the Chinese Community Center, and a former Star of Hope shelter.
+You can also donate to American Red Cross and BakerRipley.

 Have a drive for items.

 For an alternative to monetary donations, consider donating much needed items to shelters.
 This is a great option for businesses located in Southeast Texas, where the storm hit hardest.
 Before beginning your donation drive, find out what items are really needed.
 For example, many shelters are turning away clothing donations because there is simply not a need for additional clothing.
 Baby items and blankets, however, are in high demand.
 Formula, diapers, blankets, and towels are good items to start with.
 Decide where you will donate by contacting the shelter and let them tell you what they need.